lauracolof/nestjs-from-zero-to-hero/src/README.md

 ---

-# Handlers
+# `Handlers`

 Definition: Handler are a simply methods within the controller class, decorated with decorators such as @Get, @Post, etc..

 FLOW:
 When a HTTP request incomming to our app:

--> The request are routed to Controller
+- The request are routed to Controller
--> the handler is called with arguments: NestJS parse the relevant request data and it will be available in the handler.
+- the handler is called with arguments: NestJS parse the relevant request data and it will be available in the handler.
--> Handler handles the request: perform operations such as communication with a service.
+- Handler handles the request: perform operations such as communication with a service.
 For example: retrieving an item from the database.
--> Handle returns response value: Response can be of any type and even an exception.
+- Handle returns response value: Response can be of any type and even an exception.
 Nest will wrap the returned value as an HTTP response and return it to the client.

 ---

-# Providers
+# `Providers`

 Can be injected into constructors if decorated as an @Injectable, dependency injection.
 Can be a plain value, a class, sync/async factory, etc.